lorniu/go-translate/README.md

 with `Return` or `C-return`. `C-return` will force the cursor follow the result window after translation.
 Also, you can use `C-n` and `C-p` to switch translation direcitons.
 These direcitons are those configured in `go-translate-extra-directions` above.

+Other commands based on `go-translate`:
-Another command `go-translate-popup` is to display a short translation by popping up a `posframe` at the cursor.
+- `go-translate-popup` is to display a short translation by popping up a `posframe` at the cursor.
-The implementation is relatively simple, but also more practical.
+- `go-translate-popup-current` is to pop the result for the current selection or word, without prompt.
+- `go-translate-kill-ring-save` will not pop any user interface, but save the result into `king-ring` for later use.

+Extending commands is easy and happy, go and have a try!

 ## Extend

 If you want to expand your own command, you only need to overwrite or let-binding the variables below:
+- `go-translate-init-text-function` the default translation content.
+If not specified, the text selected or at the cursor will be read
 - `go-translate-input-function` is used to process user input and select translation languages
 - `go-translate-url-function` is used to generate the request url
 - `go-translate-prepare-function` some preparatory work done before the request is send.
 For example, create a buffer and render something